Charles Edward Montague: Biography

 He returned to The Manchester Guardian, but felt that his role was diminishing as the years passed.
 He finally retired in 1925, and settled down to become a full-time writer in the last years of his life.
-He died in 1928 at the age of 61.
+On a visit to London in 1928 he caught pneumonia, and he died of the illness in May 1928 at the age of 61.
+Montague was survived by his wife, five sons and two daughters.